 This section describes the configuration of the Avaya SBCE.
 It is assumed that the initial installation of the Avaya SBCE has been completed including the assignment of a management IP address.
-The management interface must be provisioned on a different subnet than either the Avaya SBCE private or public network interfaces (e.g., A1 and B1).
+For the compliance test, the Avaya SBCE management interface was on the same subnet as the private interface A1.
+However at a customer site, the management interface must be provisioned on a different subnet than either the Avaya SBCE private or public network interfaces (e.g., A1 and B1).
 If the management interface has not been configured on a separate subnet, then contact your Avaya representative for guidance in correcting the configuration.